African Travels: 1996-2011 — Sixteen trips thru’ southern African

 Livingstone/Victoria Falls & Hwange Game Park

 Earlier website pages also have a few pictures taken between 1963 and 1992.
-The following are a composite taken on the first three major trips between 1996 and 1998.
+The following are a composite of photos taken on the first three major trips between 1996 and 1998.
 The pictures are in geographical order starting from the Victoria Falls in Zambia and then crossing over to Zimbabwe and includes likishi.
 We then generally went on south (less than 100 miles or 160 km.) to the Hwange Game Park, in Zimbabwe.

 Victoria Falls.
 The main part of the Falls is on the Zimbabwean side.
 Except in July during the driest season, however, you cannot see this main section of the falls as it is shrouded in mist, like a never-ending heavy rain storm.
 You can only see the western-most corner, near which are two major attractions: a statue of David Livingstone and one of the largest baobab trees, which are found across much of southern Africa.